simondlevy/SUEAP/README.md

 2. The [NSGA-II](http://www.iitk.ac.in/kangal/Deb_NSGA-II.pdf) algorithm for multi-objective optimization

-3. [Random-Mutation Hill-Climbing](http://www.cleveralgorithms.com/nature-inspired/stochastic/hill_climbing_search.html), to use as a basic for comparsion.
+3. [Random-Mutation Hill-Climbing](http://www.cleveralgorithms.com/nature-inspired/stochastic/hill_climbing_search.html), to use as a baseline for comparsion.